andrewgioia/keyrune/contributing/UpdateFonts.md

 # Update Fonts

-> exemple with the set icon of the set "Fondation" (FDN)
+> Example with the set icon of the set "Foundation" (FDN)

 ## Steps

 1. Search for the icon you want to add (from scryfall.com: https://svgs.scryfall.io/sets/fdn.svg) and download it (inspect DOM and copy/paste in a blank file).
 Save it in a temporary folder in your desktop.

-2. On icomoon, click on the "Import Icons" button.
+2. In Icomoon, click on the "Import Icons" button.
 Select the previously downloaded icon.
 It will be added in a "Untilited Set".

     ![import-icon](./images/import-icon.png)